traeger/RestIO/README.md

 RestIO
 ======

-Standard IO via a Restful Interface
+Standard IO via a Restful Interface using the fast Http-Server Warp

 Use
 ------